wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### WCSession Activation Sequence

-In this chapter we will discuss right initialization sequence for various interoperating objects during your application's startup.
-It's recommended to follow those rules to make communication between iOS & watchOS reliable.
+In this chapter, we will discuss the right initialization sequence for various interoperating objects during your application's startup.
+We recommend to follow those rules to make communication between iOS & watchOS reliable.

 #### Implementation Summary